 An air freight forwarder specializes in moving freight by air on either passenger aircrafts or specially designed cargo aircrafts.
 This specialization enables them to better understand the intricacies of air freight, create a relationship with the TSA, and, in many cases, provide better air rates.

-Why Do You Need an Air Forwarder?
+Why Do You Need an International Air Freight Forwarder?

 International air cargo is heavily regulated.
 As such, many opt for a freight forwarder who works exclusively with air shipments.

-They can also ensure that your goods are packed to fit the non-traditional shape of an aircraft and effectively optimize the space you pay for.
+An international air freight forwarder can also ensure that your goods are packed to fit the non-traditional shape of an aircraft and effectively optimize the space you pay for.

 Air shipments are faster and more reliable than ocean shipments.
 As counterintuitive as it might seem, they can also be cheaper.